Flyover-ArtSk/pygitflow-avh/README.rst

-Installs git-flow as a Python Package.
+Installs git-flow (AVH edition) as a Python Package.